spacetelescope/style-guides/guides/jupyter-notebooks.md

 ```

-Where possible (if the code supports it), use code examples that use Jupyter to
+Where possible (if the code supports it), use code examples that visually
-*show* what's in the data.
-For example, if you are showing an object that can be
+display the data in the tutorial.
+For example, if you are showing an object that
-read as an Astropy table, display the table:
+can be read as an Astropy table, display the table:

 ![show-data-example](images/notebook_table_data_example.png)

-### Sections
+### Main Content

-The main content of your notebook should be subdivided into numbered sections
+The main content of your tutorial should be subdivided into numbered sections
-with useful names that make sense based on the content.
-Break sections up with
+with useful, descriptive headings that make sense based on the content.
+Break
-standard [Markdown syntax
+sections up with standard [Markdown syntax
 headings](https://www.markdownguide.org/basic-syntax/#headings):

 ```